ibm-cloud-docs/databases-for-postgresql-gen2/ha-dr.md

    - Verify the retention period of the backups meet your requirements.
    - Schedule test restores regularly to verify that the actual restored times meet the defined RTO.
 Remember that database size significantly impacts restore time.
 Please consider strategies to minimize restore times, such as breaking down large databases into smaller, more manageable units and purging unused data.
    - Verify the Key Protect service.
-- Point-in-time restore
-   - Verify the procedures covered earlier.
-   - Verify desired backup is in the window.
-- Promote read replica
-   - Verify that a read replica exists in the recovery region.
-   - Practice the promotion process - create a temporary read replica in the desired region.
-The temporary replica can be promoted to read/write and some testing performed with little impact to production.

 To find out more about responsibility ownership between the customer and {{site.data.keyword.cloud_notm}} for using {{site.data.keyword.databases-for-postgresql}}, see [Shared responsibilities for {{site.data.keyword.databases-for}}](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-responsibilities-cloud-databases).